 Cenotes can be classified into four different types:

-- Jug or pit cenotes: Named after their shape, jug or pit cenotes have a wider water diameter
+- Jug or pit cenotes: Named after their shape, jug or pit cenotes have a wider water diameter then their surface entrance.

 - Cylinder cenotes: Cylinder cenotes are defined by their vertical walls.